gnzlbg/static_vector/README.md

 #### Rationale

-Three points influence the design of `embedded_vector` with respect to its exception-safety guarantees:
+Three points influence the design of `fixed_capacity_vector` with respect to its exception-safety guarantees:

 1. Making it a zero-cost abstraction.
 2. Making it safe to use.
 3. Making it easy to learn and use.

-The best way to make `embedded_vector` easy to learn is to make it as similar to `std::vector` as possible.
+The best way to make `fixed_capacity_vector` easy to learn is to make it as similar to `std::vector` as possible.
 However,`std::vector` allocates memory using an `Allocator`, whose allocation functions can throw, e.g., a `std::bad_alloc` exception, e.g., on Out Of Memory.

-However, `embedded_vector` never allocates memory since its `Capacity` is fixed at compile-time.
+However, `fixed_capacity_vector` never allocates memory since its `Capacity` is fixed at compile-time.

-The main question then becomes, what should `embedded_vector` do when its `Capacity` is exceeded?
+The main question then becomes, what should `fixed_capacity_vector` do when its `Capacity` is exceeded?

 Two main choices were identified:

 1. Make it throw an exception.
-2. Make not exceeding the `Capacity` of an `embedded_vector` a precondition on its mutating method (and thus exceeding it undefined-behavior).
+2. Make not exceeding the `Capacity` of an `fixed_capacity_vector` a precondition on its mutating method (and thus exceeding it undefined-behavior).

 While throwing an exception makes the interface more similar to that of `std::vector` and safer to use, it does introduces a performance cost since it means that all the mutating methods must check for this condition.
 It also raises the question: which exception?
 It cannot be `std::bad_alloc`, because nothing is being allocated.
 It should probably be either `std::out_of_bounds` or `std::logic_error`, but if exceeding the capacity is a logic error, why don't we make it a precondition instead?